 HelloBar is one of the more popular lead generation tools available, and it allows you to add these eye-catching notification bars to the top of a webpage.
 I have been using this tool myself for about eight months now, and it has never disappointed me.

 HelloBar is one easy-to-use online service that you can use with WordPress or any other platform you choose.
-In this guide I will be sharing my experience and review of HelloBar.
+In this guide, I have shared my experience and review of HelloBar.
 This guide will also serve as your DIY tutorial, allowing you to get started using HelloBar right away!

 HelloBar: The Fastest Way To Generate Leads Or Clicks